 - Staff must wash their hands with soap and warm water for a minimum of 20 seconds at the start of each shift, after visiting the bathroom, and before and after each break.

-- No family members have shown any signs of illness for months, nor been in direct contact with any known carriers of the disease.
+- No staff members have shown any signs of illness, nor been in direct contact with any known carriers of the disease.
 Sales and tastings will be done primarily by family members, supplemented by other employees as needed.

 - Door handles, bathrooms, tables, chairs – wiped with sanitizer at the start of shift, and every 2 hours.
-Counters and charge terminals will be wiped between clients.
+Counters and charge terminals will be wiped between clients if touched.
 Tap purchases will be encouraged (limit now $250).

-- Glassware for patrons will be sanitized in our commercial dishwasher, or be single use for the patron to take with them.
+- Glassware for patrons will be sanitized in our commercial dishwasher.

-- Tasting notes/price sheets will be printed for single use.
+- Tasting notes/price sheets will be laminated and sanitized between groups.

 - Hand sanitizer will be made available to patrons at the entry, and also for staff.